Police station - what happens when you are arrested

 The CPS is a government department that go to court with criminal cases the police investigate.
 If you have to go to court, the CPS will decide on the charge, prepare the case and bring the case to court.

-The process of being arrested
+The process of being arrested and held at the police station:

 - Taken to the police station